 Underage drinking is strictly prohibited in Pennsylvania.
-There are instances when the police would simply show up at a party and charge you for underage drinking.
+There are instances when the police will simply show up at a party, arrest everyone there, and charge you for underage drinking.
 Irrespective of where you drink, it is strictly prohibited for people below the age of 21 to do it.

-In Pennsylvania, any person under the age of 21 is prohibited from -
+In Pennsylvania, any person under the age of 21 is prohibited from:

 - Possessing or consuming alcohol

 - Buying or trying to buy alcohol

 - Intentionally and knowingly transporting alcohol

 For the purposes of the law, alcohol is defined as any brewed beverage, malt beverage, or liquor that contains 0.50 percent or more alcohol by volume.
 Included in this are wine and beer.

 If you are arrested for underage drinking, law enforcement authorities will notify your parents.
 If the court finds you guilty, you may lose your driver’s license for a time, and you will have to pay a fine.
 Jail time is a possibility, as well.
 Only a skilled and experienced Pittsburgh Criminal Lawyer can help you out in these kinds of cases.How Can A Lawyer Help?